At a glance

 For: students, teachers

-Topics: Expansion of international cooperation, Internationalization@home, global working world, international networking, stay abroad
+Topics: Expansion of international cooperation, Internationalization@home, global working world, international networking, stays abroad

 Location: Geisenheim University

-A time abroad broadens your horizons and your language skills - it improves your chances on the job market and optimally prepares you for the globalized world of work.
-The aim of this sub-project is therefore to improve the mobility and internationalization of studying and teaching.
+Spending time abroad broadens horizons and improves language skills – it enhances job prospects and provides optimal preparation for the globalized world of work.
+Therefore, improving the mobility and internationalization of studies and teaching is the goal of this sub-project.

-In addition to the opportunities for students of all degree programs to spend time abroad, it is also about networking and expanding the teachers' international contacts - in short: the HGU's international profile.
+In addition to providing opportunities for students of all degree programs to spend time abroad, this also involves networking and expanding the international contacts of the teaching staff – in short: the international profile of HGU.

-Although the HGU already has an extensive international network of university and research collaborations, this is largely limited to viticulture courses.
-In addition to promoting the mobility of students and university staff, the international dimension of the study programs that have so far had little international focus should also be improved.
-Measures to promote Internationalization@home are intended to encourage students to spend time abroad and prepare them for the global working world.
+While HGU already boasts an extensive international network of university and research collaborations, this network is heavily focused on viticulture programs.
+Therefore, in addition to promoting the mobility of students and university staff, the international dimension of the programs, which currently have little international focus, will also be enhanced.
+Through initiatives promoting "Internationalization@home," students will be encouraged to study abroad and prepared for the global job market.

-It's not just about entire semesters at foreign universities; internships are also an excellent way to gain experience.
-One goal of the project is therefore to initiate and build a subject-specific internship database.
-The offering for students studying beverage technology, food safety, food logistics, horticulture and landscape architecture is also to be significantly expanded.
+This isn't just about spending entire semesters at foreign universities; internships are also an excellent way to gain experience.
+One goal of the project is therefore to initiate and develop a subject-specific internship database.
+The program also aims to significantly expand the opportunities available to students of beverage technology, food safety, food logistics, horticulture, and landscape architecture.

-In order to inspire more students to spend time abroad, new communication opportunities are being created, which not only include lecturers but also former exchange students.
-At the same time, the willingness of lecturers to take part in international exchange programs should be increased.
-University partnerships should also be expanded and international guest lecturers and foreign company staff should be more closely involved - for example through online guest lectures with the Universidad Nacional de Cuyo in Mendoza (Argentina).
+To encourage more students to study abroad, new communication channels are being created that include not only current lecturers but also former exchange students.
+At the same time, the willingness of lecturers to participate in international exchange programs themselves is to be increased.
+Furthermore, university partnerships are to be expanded, and international visiting lecturers and foreign business personnel are to be more actively involved – for example, through online guest lectures with the Universidad Nacional de Cuyo in Mendoza, Argentina.

-In order to promote interculturality and foreign languages locally, short-term programs such as summer schools are being expanded with cooperation partners and interdisciplinary offerings in English are being developed in elective areas of study.
+In order to promote interculturality and foreign languages locally, short-term programs such as summer schools with cooperation partners are being expanded and interdisciplinary courses in English are being developed as elective courses in the degree programs.

-The sub-project to promote internationalization is based on the results of the audit of the University Rectors' Conference (HRK) on internationalization (2019) as well as the HGU's ranking in the profile data on the internationality of German universities (German Academic Exchange Service (DAAD), HRK and Alexander von Humboldt Foundation (AvH).
+The sub-project for promoting internationalization is based on the results of the German Rectors' Conference (HRK) audit on internationalization (2019) and the HGU ranking in the profile data on the internationality of German universities (German Academic Exchange Service (DAAD), HRK and Alexander von Humboldt Foundation (AvH)).

 Contact persons